rickb777/runtemplate/README.md

 It supports light-weight dependency checking, i.e. less work is done when the generated output file already exists and is up to date.

+A selection of [built-in templates](BUILTIN.md) is included with `runtemplate`.
+These provide type-safe collection types etc.

 ## Command-Line

 Flexible option parsing is provided.
 Example